2012 Empire State Building shooting

-On August 24, 2012, a gunman shot and killed a former co-worker outside the Empire State Building in Manhattan, New York City.
+On August 24, 2012, a gunman shot and killed a former co-worker outside the Empire State Building in New York City.
 Following the initial shooting, the gunman, 58-year-old Jeffrey T. Johnson, was fatally shot by police officers after raising his weapon at them.
 Nine bystanders were wounded by stray bullets fired by the officers and ricocheting debris, but none suffered life-threatening injuries.

 Timeline of events

 On Friday, August 24, 2012, at approximately 9:03 a.m.
 EDT, at the 33rd Street side of the Empire State Building, Jeffrey Johnson, a clothing designer who had been laid off, emerged from hiding behind a van, pointed a .45-caliber semiautomatic handgun at a former co-worker's head, and fired one round.
 Once the victim fell to the ground, Johnson stood over him and fired at him four more times, killing him.
 A coworker of the victim said she witnessed Johnson walk up to him and pull a gun out of his jacket.

 After the shooting, Johnson concealed the handgun in a briefcase he was carrying, while pedestrians in the vicinity of the site of the shooting screamed and panicked.
 A construction worker followed him east on 33rd Street then north on Fifth Avenue and alerted police officers who were stationed in front of the Empire State Building's Fifth Avenue entrance.
 When confronted by the two officers, Johnson raised his weapon, but didn't fire.
 The officers fired with a total of 16 rounds, killing Johnson and injuring nine bystanders, none of whom suffered life-threatening wounds.
+Two officers had discharged their weapons, Craig Matthews fired off seven rounds, and Robert Sinishtaj fired off nine rounds, neither had discharged their weapons on patrol before.
 Three of the bystanders were directly hit by police gunfire, while the rest of the injuries were caused by fragments of ricocheting bullets, or by debris from other objects hit by police.
 Johnson's handgun, which held eight rounds, still had two rounds remaining when he was shot, and extra ammunition was found inside his briefcase.
 A witness said people at the scene were shouting, "Get down!
-Get down!" and that the gunfire lasted about fifteen seconds.
+Get down!" and that the gunfire lasted about 15 seconds.

 The victims, five women and four men ranging in age from 20 to 43, were hospitalized at Bellevue Hospital Center, and NewYork–Presbyterian Hospital/Weill Cornell Medical Center.
 By Friday evening, six of the nine were treated and released from the hospitals.
 Eight victims were from New York City, and one woman was visiting from Chapel Hill, North Carolina.